Coupling of plasmons to the two-magnon continuum in antiferromagnets: Plasmon self-energy following from the magneto-optic interaction

-As a first approximation, we evaluate this self energy on-shell, and thus energy conservation requires that $\mathcal E_{\bm q'}<\mathcal E_{\bm q}$.
+Since this is a product of three noninteracting Green's functions, we do not perform the Matsubara summation here.
+Instead, as a first approximation, we evaluate this self energy on-shell, such that we have energy conservation at both vertices:

+We thus have that $\mathcal E_{\bm q'}<\mathcal E_{\bm q}$.
 Since the plasmon dispersion is very steep compared to the magnon dispersion, $|\bm q|$ itself is very small.
-Therefore, the summation over $|\bm q'|$ only runs over a small part of the phase space, significantly suppressing the strength of this self energy.
+Therefore, the summation over $|\bm q'|$ only runs over a small part of the total phase space $q'$ [cf. the summation in \cref{eq:sigma-quadratic}], significantly suppressing the strength of this self energy.
 In addition, this self energy is quartic in the electric field, which will suppress its strength further.
+We therefore conclude that the magneto-optic interaction is too weak to give any significant correction to the plasmon self-energy.